 Students who enter Battle Creek Academy as freshmen must take a minimum of eight semesters over four years in order to graduate.
 In keeping with the mission of Battle Creek Academy, every high school student is also required to complete 100 hours of community service or 200 hours of work experience to receive their diploma.
 Graduation is granted upon satisfactory completion of either an Academic or Standard Diploma.

-Battle Creek Academy's Academic Diploma generally meets college entrance requirements, but the student should learn and meet the special requirements of the college they choose.
-The Standard Diploma will not prepare students for most universities or four-year colleges.
-Juniors and seniors are encouraged to participate in programs through the Calhoun Area Career Center or take college credit courses at local colleges to enrich their course of study.
+Battle Creek Academy's Academic Diploma meets most college entrance requirements, but student should learn and meet the special requirements of the college they choose.

 In order to receive a diploma, every high school senior must: